awsdocs/aws-transit-gateway-guide/doc_source/transit-gateway-appliance-scenario.md

 You can configure an appliance \(such as a security appliance\) in a shared services VPC\.
 All traffic that's routed between transit gateway attachments is first inspected by the appliance in the shared services VPC\.

+You must connect exactly one transit gateway to the appliance VPC to guarantee flow stickiness\.
+Connecting multiple transit gateways to a single appliance VPC does not guarantee flow stickiness because the transit gateways do not share flow state information with each other\.

 **Topics**
 + [Overview](#transit-gateway-appliance-overview)
 + [Stateful appliances and appliance mode](#transit-gateway-appliance-support)